-- Ice cubes - if you put an ice cube into a clean washcloth or paper towel and gently apply to your cystic pimple it can help to reduce the redness and swelling.
+- Does ice cubes on pimples help?
+If you put an ice cube into a clean washcloth or paper towel and gently apply to your cystic pimple it can help to reduce the redness and swelling.
 This is because ice-cold temperatures help to constrict blood vessels.
 I recommend doing this in intervals of a couple of minutes, and only after you’ve washed your face.

 - Can Onions help to treat your cystic pimple?
 There is a scientific evidence that onion extract applied on the face with other ingredients for at least 10 weeks may improve the appearance of scars.

 - Raw Honey can help to cure some pimples on your skin but hard evidence of this is still missing.
 Raw honey has antimicrobial properties, but it’s not clear if it’s enough to kill the acne causing bacteria.

 If you don’t wear makeup, then you can skip this step.
 Being comfortable in your own skin is the most important aspect of any acne treatment!
 If you do wear makeup, this will give you a good opportunity to cover your cystic pimple.

 Concealer can be used to cover blemishes, pimples, and other spots.
 It is great to use over cystic pimples, as it will cover the redness induced by swelling and make it less noticeable.
 If you’ve never used makeup before, here’s our tip on how to use concealer to cover up a blemish: